 If you are stuck waiting on Starlink to expand in your area, there are a couple ways to skip waiting and get Starlink right now.

-Starlink RV can be ordered by virtually anyone, with no waitlist.
-The RV service works anywhere with active Starlink coverage, which includes waitlisted areas.
+Starlink Roam can be ordered by virtually anyone, with no waitlist.
+The Roam service works anywhere with active Starlink coverage, which includes waitlisted areas.

 What’s the catch?
-For starters, Starlink RV costs $135/month, which is $25 more than the normal Residential service.
-Also, RV users are deprioritized on the network.
-In times of heavy use and congestion, RV users will see their performance degrade well before Residential users.
+For starters, Starlink Roam costs $150/month, which is more than the normal Residential service.
+Also, Roam users are deprioritized on the network.
+In times of heavy use and congestion, Roam users will see their performance degrade well before Residential users.

-For full details, see How To Skip The Starlink Waitlist.
+For more detail on ways to skip the wait, see How To Skip The Starlink Waitlist.

 Conclusion

 How long you will wait on the Starlink waitlist depends on the capacity of the cell in which you live.
-Some customers wait weeks, others wait months.
+Some customers wait weeks, others wait months, or even years.
 You can check to see if your address is waitlisted by using the Starlink availability map.
 The map also gives you an estimated wait time.

 And if you can’t wait, there are a couple of options to skip the waitlist completely.
-Starlink RV is one way to completely avoid waiting for Starlink.
+Starlink Roam is one way to completely avoid waiting for Starlink, although there are some major downsides.

 I make an order for Starlink in Ukraine 24 of November, it took a deposit and I am waiting for complete my order for today, I don’t have bill yet for equipment, more than 6 weeks.
 So big company, so terrible situation in Ukraine.
 How long can I wait for this bill for equipment?
 Some people who took it from Spain for example take it now in Ukraine, and I wait because I make an order in Ukraine from official site .
 I believe that my children can educate with it internet.